brett-olsen/C64U-btn-HAT/README.md

 # Up to 6 buttons are supported (limited by the number of unique 4-bit DIP switch addresses).
 # Set each BUTTON(n)_ID to the [sw3,sw2,sw1,sw0] DIP switch position on your physical hardware.
 # Set BUTTON(n)ACTION to any action function from the library above, or None to disable that button.
-# TODO: Document the exact DIP switch address scheme in the README with a wiring diagram.
-# TODO: Confirm the real upper limit on daisy-chained PiicoDev buttons and update this comment (assuming some sort of voltage limit)
 #
 # PiicoDev Buttons
 #  [ON         RE]